-- Gregory Cohn, Seeds for Growth
+- Gregory Cohn, Director, Seeds of Growth

-- Elaine Swan, University of Sussex
+- Elaine Swan Senior, Researcher, University of Sussex

 Tower Hamlets Food Partnership is part of the Sustainable Food Places network, which encourages cities, towns, boroughs and counties in the UK to transform their local food system through cross-sector partnerships.